 Adult ADHD may be treated with one or more of the following:

-- Individual cognitive and behavioral therapy to enhance self-esteem
+- Individual cognitive and behavioral therapy to change negative thought patterns and enhance self-esteem

 - Relaxation training and stress management to reduce anxiety and stress